3 ways you can use Facebook Messenger for marketing

 For years now, marketers have relied on email as a primary method of communication with customers.
 This is particularly true when it comes to content, with subscriber lists for newsletters, sales offers and order information remaining a key feature of direct marketing strategies.

-Yet according to Business2Community, it is in fact remarkably easy to convert this data into a Facebook Messenger contact list, enabling you to shift your brand away from reliance on email to a platform that is already being used every day.
+Yet according to Business2Community, it is in fact remarkably easy to convert this data into a Facebook Messenger contact list.
+This enables you to shift your brand away from reliance on email to a platform that is used every day.
 The article provides actionable steps to take to achieve this, including:

 - Create an opt-in page to sign up Messenger subscribers.